 This document is for a development version of Ceph.

-Cephadm is capable of safely upgrading Ceph from one bugfix release to another.
-For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release v15.2.1.
+Cephadm can safely upgrade Ceph from one bugfix release to the next.
+For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release, v15.2.1.

 The automated upgrade process follows Ceph best practices.
 For example:

 The upgrade order starts with managers, monitors, then other daemons.

 Each daemon is restarted only after Ceph indicates that the cluster will remain available.

 Keep in mind that the Ceph cluster health status is likely to switch to

 Before you use cephadm to upgrade Ceph, verify that all hosts are currently online and that your cluster is healthy by running the following command:

 To upgrade (or downgrade) to a specific release, run the following command: